Pureed Food for Babies: A Practical Guide to spoon feeding the right way

 • Boiled egg yolk, mashed (phase 1)

-• Oatmeal made with quick oats or rolled oats (phase 2)
+• Oatmeal made with rolled oats (phase 2)

-• Loose ground beef mixed into marinara sauce (phase 2)
+• Loose ground beef mixed in tomato sauce (phase 2)

 Spoons for when you feed baby